kobe-koto/PreAUR/README.md

 ## Deploying & Scheduled Runs

-`preaur` is designed to be fully headless.
+PreAUR is designed with headless in mind.

 ### Configure Passwordless Sudo
 Builders like `extra-x86_64-build` invoke `sudo` internally to spawn clean chroots.
 To prevent `preaur` from hanging while waiting for a password in a background task, you must allow your user to execute the build scripts without a password.